 Annual Compliance Budget

-• Transportstyrelsen operator license renewal: SEK 3,000
+• Transportstyrelsen operator license renewal: varies depending on provider and course level

-• Pilot medical certificates (annual): SEK 1,500 per pilot
+• Pilot medical certificates (annual): varies — consult relevant providers for current pricing per pilot

 Initial Setup Timeline (Birth-to-Operations)